akshayakolay/Portfolio/Tutorials/Connecting cables and ports.md

+# Computer cables and ports

+## Introduction

-The document covers the types of cables used to connect the computer components.
+The document covers the types of **cables and ports** used to connect the computer components.
+A **port** enables peripheral devices to communicate with the computer.
 You could have different connecting cables and ports based on the make and manufacturing year of the machine.

+## Types of cables and ports

 **VGA Cable:** The Video Graphics Array cable is used in computers for generating video output on the monitor.
 Essentially, it is a bridge between the computer and the monitor.
 To generate the audio output, you can either use a VGA to HDMI converter cable or connect the speakers as peripherals.